-- 1. My Culture Paper: This paper is an exploration into the nature of students' own personal values, cultural identity, family history, and current lifestyle.
-It is to be a 7-8 page cultural autobiography that addresses the constructs that are most salient to your self-definition/identity (e.g., ethnicity, race, culture, spirituality, class, gender identity, sexual orientation, ability, etc.).
-The paper is to be written from a multigenerational perspective and should address how the student's familial, ethnic, and cultural influences and life experiences have led to his/her/hir current sense of self, his/her/hir work as a counselor/educator, and his/her/hir ability to work with different cultural groups.
-When writing the paper, students should answer the following questions: - A) Background - 1) Attach (or insert within text) a photograph of yourself to the paper and answer both parts of this question: a) When you look at your photograph, what do you
+1. My Culture Paper:

+This paper is an exploration into the nature of your own family history, personal values and cultural identity.
+Using Hays' ADDRESSING framework, please write a 7-8 page cultural autobiography that addresses the components of the your cultural identity (e.g., age, ethnicity, race, culture, spirituality, class, gender identity, sexual orientation, ability, etc.).
+The paper is to be written from a multigenerational perspective and should address how your familial, ethnic, and cultural influences and life experiences have led to your current sense of self, your self as a counselor, and your ability to work with different groups in counseling.
+When writing the paper, please include the following: